-I am a documentary filmmaker who tends to focus on history, international development, human rights and environmental subjects.
+I am a documentary filmmaker who focuses on history, international development, human rights and environmental subjects.
+My films are educational and available for viewing at home or in the classroom.
 I have an extensive background in film and video production, working as a producer, director and sound recordist.
-Several of the films I have worked on have won awards, have been screened at major film festivals, are used as teaching tools in university classrooms and some have been broadcast on television in Canada and elsewhere in the world.
-Most are available online as knowledge mobilization tools.
+Several of the films I have worked on have won awards, have been screened at major film festivals, are used as teaching tools in university classrooms, and some have been broadcast on television in Canada and elsewhere in the world.
+Most are available online as Knowledge Mobilization tools.
 I have also produced or participated in the production of a variety of online materials, and I specialize in Knowledge Mobilization.
 Below is a list of some of the film and media projects where I have played a key role in production.
 Follow the links to more detailed descriptions of the items I have listed below and look for full length versions of some on the web.

-For up-to-date information visit my professional film website.
+For up-to-date information you can visit my professional film website.
 Here you will find information about many other film, video and new media projects I have, or am involved in.

 "Guardians of Eternity" (2015)